Loire Valley 8 days

 Wednesday We’ll pick up as shown below and travel to Portsmouth where we catch the 2015 ferry to St Malo, a cabin will be provided.

 On arrival in France at 0815 on Thursday we drive southwards into the Loire Valley and our first stop will be at Caves Ackerman in Saumur.
-From here we will check into the Mercure Bord de Loire for 6 nights.
-Dinner near the hotel tonight.
+From here we will check into the Hotel Adagio for 5 nights.
+Dinner at the hotel tonight.

 Our Friday starts with a short drive after breakfast to Langeais and a visit to the Maison de Vins de Loire.
 After browsing around their amazing array of Loire wines we resume our drive and travel westwards to St Nicolas de Bourgeuil and a visit and tasting at Domaine Frederic Mabileau.